gofiber/fiber/docs/api/ctx.md

 > _Returned value is only valid within the handler.
 Do not store any references.
 > Make copies or use the_ [_**`Immutable`**_](ctx.md) _setting instead._ [_Read more..._](../#zero-allocation)

+In certain scenarios, it can be useful to have an alternative approach to handle different types of headers, not just strings.
+This can be achieved using a GetReqHeader function known as `GetReqHeader[V GenericType](c Ctx, key string, defaultValue ...V) V`.
+This function is capable of parsing a header string and returning a value of a type that is assumed and specified by `V GenericType`.

 ## GetReqHeaders

 Returns the HTTP request headers as a map.
 Since a header can be set multiple times in a single request, the values of the map are slices of strings containing all the different values of the header.